lawrenceevalyn/THE-DISS/README.md

 * Remember that I'm not trying to write to undergrads.
 * Finish the figures right away.

+# Reference:

+*Useful regex*: \$c1789|\$c179[0123456789]  --  matches all my years in MARC

 # Research Log

+## Octover 3, 2018

+Getting demographic info from ESTC yesterday was trivially easy; doing it with ECCO MARC files today is a nightmare.

+By using MarcEdit to "export to OpenRefine" and then opening the resulting file as JSON, I can work with it one subfield per row, but this it's wholly functional.
+Because publication date & publication year are in the same row (260) I can filter by pub year and then look at pub location (for my London %), but with the data in this format I can't filter by years and then look at anything else (like author, or ESTC number, etc) -- and I don't want to be working with ALL of ECCO!

 ## September 29, 2018